japertechnology/aws-lambda-nodejs-catch-all/README.md

 ## Debugging

 Set `DEBUG=1` (or any non-empty value) to enable additional log output.
 This can help troubleshoot event dispatching and handler execution.

+When invocation data is collected, functions on the `context` object are invoked.
+If a context function throws an error, its message is captured and included in the logged context instead of halting execution.